soenkehahn/haskell_introduction/slides.md

 The reverse is also true: There are lots of things that you can easily do in Haskell that you couldn't (or shouldn't) do in most other languages.

-Haskell is designed to be more robust and safe.
+Haskell is designed to be robust and safe.

 ???